 I now amass a huge number of points this way, and I turn those points into flights – in business class, of course!
 This shaves thousands of dollars off the cost of work trips and holidays, and I always get to fly in comfort and style.

 In this article I’ll describe how B2Bpay works so you can decide if it’s right for you.
-At the end, I’ll highlight an opportunity to earn up to 14,000 bonus Qantas Points, which ends on 31 October 2018 – so make sure you don’t miss out on that.

 Here’s a 3-minute video overview of how B2Bpay works, and then I’ll dig into the details.